Vince Chhabria

-Vince Girdhari Chhabria (born November 27, 1969) is a United States district judge of the United States District Court for the Northern District of California and formerly a Deputy City Attorney at the San Francisco City Attorney's Office.
+Vince Girdhari Chhabria (born November 27, 1969) is an American lawyer and jurist who is a United States district judge of the U.S. District Court for the Northern District of California.
+He was appointed in 2014 by President Barack Obama.
+Chhabria was formerly a deputy city attorney at the San Francisco City Attorney's Office.

-Biography
+Early life and education

-Chhabria was born in 1969 in San Francisco, California to an Indian father from Mumbai and a French Canadian mother, born in Quebec.
+Chhabria was born in 1969 in San Francisco to a Sindhi immigrant father from Mumbai, India and a French Canadian mother, born in Quebec.

+Chhabria graduated from the University of California, Santa Cruz in 1991 with a Bachelor of Arts degree in politics.
+From 1992 to 1995, he worked as a legislative assistant and campaign staffer for U.S. Representative Lynn Woolsey.
+He then attended the UC Berkeley School of Law, graduating in 1998 with a Juris Doctor degree and Order of the Coif membership.

+Career

-He received a Bachelor of Arts degree in 1991 from the University of California, Santa Cruz.
-He received a Juris Doctor in 1998 from the University of California, Berkeley School of Law, graduating Order of the Coif.
-He served as a law clerk to Judge Charles R. Breyer of the United States District Court for the Northern District of California, from 1998 to 1999.
+He served as a law clerk to Judge Charles Breyer of the United States District Court for the Northern District of California, from 1998 to 1999.
 He clerked for Judge James R. Browning of the United States Court of Appeals for the Ninth Circuit, from 1999 to 2000.

 In 2001, he worked as an associate at the law firm of Keker & Van Nest, LLP.
-From 2001 to 2002, he clerked for Justice Stephen G. Breyer of the United States Supreme Court.
+From 2001 to 2002, he clerked for Justice Stephen Breyer of the United States Supreme Court.

 From 2002 to 2004, he worked as an associate at the law firm of Covington & Burling, LLP.

-From 2005 to 2013, he served in the San Francisco City Attorney's Office, finally as Deputy City Attorney for Government Litigation and as the Co-Chief of Appellate Litigation.
+From 2005 to 2013, he served in the San Francisco City Attorney's Office, finally as deputy city attorney for government litigation and as the co-chief of appellate litigation.

 Federal judicial service

-On July 25, 2013, President Barack Obama nominated Chhabria to serve as a United States District Judge of the United States District Court for the Northern District of California, to the seat vacated by Judge Susan Illston, who took senior status on July 1, 2013.
+On July 25, 2013, President Barack Obama nominated Chhabria to serve as a United States district judge of the United States District Court for the Northern District of California, to the seat vacated by Judge Susan Illston, who assumed senior status on July 1, 2013.
 On January 16, 2014, his nomination was reported out of committee by a 13–5 vote.
-On March 5, 2014, the motion to invoke cloture on his nomination was agreed to by a 57–43 vote.
+On March 5, 2014, the United States Senate invoked cloture on his nomination by a 57–43 vote.
 His nomination was confirmed later that day by a 58–41 vote.
 He received his judicial commission on March 7, 2014.
+Chhabria was the first Indian-American judge to be appointed in California.